Meet our student fundraisers

 "New College changed my life," Saif said.
 "It changed my perspective on the entire world, that's why I'm so glad I'm here.
 It has given me the opportunity to look at the world in a different light."

-Sami is a third-year with an AOC in Fine Art from Gainesville, Fla.
+Sami is a fourth-year with an AOC in Fine Art from Gainesville, Fla.
 Sami is passionate about early childhood education.
 During her senior year of high school she worked as a caretaker at Flowers Montessori Preschool and in 2011 served as caretaker for the New College Child Care Center.
 She currently works as a New College residential advisor.

 After graduation, Sami plans to hike the Appalachian Trail before receiving a master's degree in Early Childhood Education.
 Her dream is to one day direct a Montessori preschool.